-See the core FIOBJ functions for accessing the String data (fiobj_obj2cstr
+See the core FIOBJ functions for accessing the String data (fiobj_obj2cstr) and freeing the String object (fiobj_free).

 Implemented as: